mamafunny/Meowcoin/doc/README.md

 ```
 Dyld Error Message:
   Library not loaded: @loader_path/libboost_system-mt.dylib
-  Referenced from: /Applications/Meow-Qt.app/Contents/Frameworks/libboost_thread-mt.dylib
+  Referenced from: /Applications/Meowcoin-Qt.app/Contents/Frameworks/libboost_thread-mt.dylib
   Reason: image not found
 ```
-To resolve, you will need to copy libboost_system.dylib to libboost_system-mt.dylib in the /Applications/Meow-Qt.app/Contents/Frameworks folder
+To resolve, you will need to copy libboost_system.dylib to libboost_system-mt.dylib in the /Applications/Meowcoin-Qt.app/Contents/Frameworks folder

 ### Windows

 1) Download windows-x86_64.zip and unpack executables to desired folder.

-2) Double click the meow-qt.exe to launch it.
+2) Double click the meowcoin-qt.exe to launch it.

 ### Need Help?

-- See the documentation at the [Meowcoin Wiki](https://meow.wiki/wiki/Meowcoin_Wiki) for help and more information.
+- See the documentation at the [Meowcoin Wiki](https://meowcoin.wiki/wiki/Meowcoin_Wiki) for help and more information.
 - Ask for help on [Discord](https://discord.gg/DUkcBst), [Telegram](https://t.me/MeowcoinDev) or [Reddit](https://www.reddit.com/r/Meowcoin/).